barzamin/cs639-ariadne/site/content/_index.md

 Given the above problem description, I chose to focus on comparison of observed copper layers with the source lithomasks.
 I implemented two fault detectors: a naive, morphology-based CV method and a (semi-)novel transfer learning method of my own design, and compared their performance on a real-world-like{% sidenote() %}Unfortunately, board fabrication houses generally operate as clients of other companies and do not own the IP they fabricate; as such, they cannot release production AOI datasets even if they wanted to.{% end %} dataset.

 ## Dataset
-There is only one dataset of note for PCB trace inspection—<a href="https://github.com/tangsanli5201/DeepPCB">DeepPCB</a>—but it is high quality, captured via linear CCD scanning, and pre-binarized; this is similar to how boards are actually imaged in factories.
+There is only one dataset of note for PCB trace inspection—[DeepPCB](https://github.com/tangsanli5201/DeepPCB)—but it is high quality, captured via linear CCD scanning, and pre-binarized; this is similar to how boards are actually imaged in factories.
 Since this dataset is high quality, and trace inspection is a relatively well-constrained problem, I chose to use it as the core of my project work.

 <!-- The DeepPCB dataset contains 1500 pairs of (*reference image*, *image potentially containing defects*); defects are annotated with a bounding box and type.
 Since the dataset prealigns reference template and part image pairs, I can further augment the dataset by randomly perturbing the "measured" images for each reference image with affine transformations, to simulate the effects of rotation/translation/lifting during imaging. -->